-The next iteration in the Amazfit fitness band series is just around the corner.
-Band 7 will reportedly come with a 1.47 inch display, 18 days of battery life and a $50 price tag.
+Zepp Health has announced today the next iteration in its Amazfit fitness band series.
+Band 7 comes with a large 1.47 inch display, 18 days of battery life and a budget friendly $50 price tag.
+No built-in GPS, though.

 The device closely follows the Xiaomi Mi Band line.
 Not too surprising considering Huami (or Zepp Health as it is also known) manufactures both wearables.

 But while we have seen a new iteration of Xiaomi’s device each year, it has been about two years since we last saw a new device in the Amazfit Band series.
-The fifth generation therefore seems a bit outdated now.
+Which explains why the last version was dubbed Band 5, there is no Band 6 and now we have Band 7.

-Beyond that, we now know that the battery on Amazfit Band 7 will be good for 18 days between charges with normal use.
+Beyond that, the battery on Amazfit Band 7 is good for 18 days between charges with normal use.
 With heavy use, this falls to a respectable 9 days.
+So another improvement over the predecessor generation.

 This is not the only Amazfit-branded wearable we are expecting in the near future.
 A bunch of devices in the GT 4 line are also tipped to land.
 Probably not in the immediate future, more likely in Q3.